-against layers to predict the critical layer as shown in Fig. 21.
+against layers to predict the critical layer as shown in 10 Fig. 21.

-This reactor became chain reacting after the 57th layer was added, this being about one layer beyond critical Such indium foil measurements can be used to accurately 70 size.
+This reactor became chain reacting after the 57th layer was added, this being about one layer beyond critical size.
 With 57 layers in position, the time for doubling the reaction was found to be about 1 minute.
-The reactor construction was started to provide a spherical shape.
-While the K factor of the bulk of the metal and the graphite, and the oxide and graphite, was known 2,708,656 of untested graphite was used in the outer portions of the reactor.
-This graphite proved to have a lower danger sum than that predicted, giving an average K factor higher than expected.
+The reactor 15 construction was started to provide a spherical shape.
+While the K factor of the bulk of the metal and the graphite, and the oxide and graphite, was known from exponential pile measurement, a substantial amount of untested graphite was used in the outer portions of the 20 This graphite proved to have a lower danger reactor. sum than that predicted, giving an average K factor higher than expected.
 In consequence, measurements showed that the reactor would reach r=1 sooner than expected, and therefore it was finished off without completing the sphere.
-When the cubical reactor previously described was built the K factors were better known for the various combinations of uranium and graphite and the structure more closely approached the calculated 10 critical size and symmetry.
+When the cubical reactor previously described was built the K factors were better known for the various combinations of uranium and graphite and the structure more closely approached the calculated critical size and symmetry.

-The neutron density distribution in a spherical reactor is shown in Fig. 24 where the ratio of the neutron density to the maximum neutron density in the pile is given for points within the reactor set forth as the ratio of the 15 partial radius at those points, to the total radius.
-The maximum neutron density occurs at the center of the reactor, falling off rapidly as the periphery is approached with approximately a cosine curve.
-The curve shows only a very small relative density at the periphery of the 20 reactor, but this density represents a flux of about 4 per cent (in graphite) of the total neutrons generated that are continuously leaking out of the reactor.
-The density, however, of the neutrons leaking from the reactor is low compared to those diffusing through the reactor and 25 thus causes only a slight displacement of the curve shown in Fig. 24 past the 1.0 radius line.
+The neutron density distribution in a spherical reactor is shown in Fig. 24 where the ratio of the neutron density to the maximum neutron density in the pile is given for points within the reactor set forth as the ratio of the The partial radius at those points, to the total radius.
+35 maximum neutron density occurs at the center of the reactor, falling off rapidly as the periphery is approached with approximately a cosine curve.
+The curve shows only a very small relative density at the periphery of the reactor, but this density represents a flux of about 4 40 percent (in graphite) of the total neutrons generated that are continuously leaking out of the reactor.
+The density, however, of the neutrons leaking from the reactor is low compared to those diffusing through the reactor and thus causes only a slight displacement of the curve 45 shown in Fig. 24 past the 1.0 radius line.
 As the heat released in the reactor is caused by the fissions, the heat distribution curve across the reactor will be similar in shape to the neutron density distribution curve.
-The neutron 30 density curve across reactors of other shapes is also substantially a cosine curve.
+The neutron density curve across reactors of other shapes is 50 also substantially a cosine curve.

 Reactors of the above types can also be built with rod geometry as shown in Figs. 22 and 23.
-In Fig. 22 uranium rods 75 are horizontally positioned in bores 76 in live 35 graphite blocks 77 and piled side by side to make for example, a cubical active portion.
+In Fig. 22 uranium rods 75 are horizontally positioned in bores 76 in live graphite blocks 77 and piled side by side to make for 55 example, a cubical active portion.
 Similarly as drawn in Fig. 23 the uranium rods 75 and the live graphite blocks 77 can be stacked vertically to form a cylindrical active portion.
-Either shape of active portion can be used in 40 either of the geometries.
+Either shape of active portion can be used in either of the geometries.
+60